Wathar

 Wathar also known as Wathar Station is a town in Koregaon taluka of Satara district in the Indian state of Maharashtra.
 It is located on NH-965D and Pune-Miraj-Londa Railway Line.
-This town comes under Phaltan Assembly constituency and Madha Lok Sabha constituency.
+It comes under Phaltan Assembly constituency and Madha Lok Sabha constituency.
 Wathar has a population of about 5393.

 Geography

-Wathar is located in northern side of Koregaon taluka.
-It is 26 km away from Satara, district headquarters.
-Mahabaleshwar Hill station is 68 km away from Wathar.
-Passengers leave the train here for Mahabaleshwar.
+Wathar is in northern Koregaon taluka, 26 km away from Satara, district headquarters.

 In popular culture

 Wathar railway station in Satara district is one of the preferred location for shoots.
 This town is a major contributor to the revenue of the Indian Central Railway Zone for shooting films and commercial advertisements.